tailscale/golink/README.md

 redirects or else your request will terminate early with an empty response.
 We recommend the use of the `-L` flag in all deployments regardless of current HTTPS status to avoid accidental outages should it be enabled in the future.

+## My Links

+Navigate to `http://go/.mine` to view all the links you have created.
+This page filters the links to display only those owned by your account, providing a personalized view of your shortlinks.